-The neo-Moorish Castillo de Santa Catalina looks out on the bay of Málaga and rests just minutes from the Picasso Museum, La Caleta beach and the city's historic center.
-Check into one of the eight spacious, luxe rooms, and you'll feel like Spanish royalty; each has its own design scheme that riffs on classical Spanish and Arabian motifs, with marble floors, bold columns and sky-high arches.
-Just beyond the castle windows are endless views of the Med, hillside gardens and stone terraces perfect for sipping sangria in the sun (we suggest Tinto de verano).
+The neo-Moorish Castillo de Santa Catalina looks out on the bay of Málaga and rests just minutes from the Picasso Museum, La Caleta beach, and the city's historic center.
+Check into one of the eight luxe rooms and you'll feel like Spanish royalty; each has its own design scheme that riffs on classical Spanish and Arabian motifs with marble floors, bold columns, and sky-high arches.
+Just beyond the castle windows are endless views of the Med, hillside gardens, and stone terraces perfect for sipping sangria in the sun (we suggest Tinto de verano).

 Peckforton Castle, Cheshire, UK

 Built in the 18th century, the 48-bedroom Peckforton Castle functioned as a single (!) family home until 1939.
-After brief stints as a WWII hostel, private club, and popular movie and television location (Robin Hood, Sherlock Holmes, Doctor Who), it was finally converted to a hotel in 1988.
-Hang up the 'Do Not Disturb' sign and hole up in your suite, complete with four-poster bed, clawfoot tub, stone fireplace and heated floors.
-Should the great outdoors beckon, the surrounding 4000-acres of forest have more than enough to keep you entertained, from air rifle shooting and "off road" Land Rover experiences, to team treasure hunts and giant games in the garden (think life-size Jenga, Dominos and Connect 4).
+After brief stints as a WWII hostel, private club, and popular movie and television location (Robin Hood, Sherlock Holmes, Doctor Who), it was finally converted to a castle hotel in 1988.
+Hang up the 'Do Not Disturb' sign and hole up in your suite, complete with four-poster bed, clawfoot tub, stone fireplace, and heated floors.
+Should the great outdoors beckon, the surrounding 4,000 acres of forest have more than enough to keep you entertained, from air rifle shooting and "off road" Land Rover experiences, to team treasure hunts and giant games in the garden (think life-size Jenga, Dominos, and Connect 4).

 Castello di Petroia, Gubbio, Italy

-The stylishly spare rooms at Castello di Petroia take a graceful backseat to views of the Umbrian countryside, with vaulted oak ceilings, enormous whirlpool bathtubs and warm palettes that maximize natural light and wide open space.
-For dinner, the hotel restaurant Accomandugi Hall serves standout local dishes – try the basil pesto and burrata dumplings, honey and anise glazed duck breast and Chianina beef.
-JS tip: Pre-dinner, join hotel farmer Cesare, and resident dog Stella, on a black truffle hunt – you'll bring your finds back to the castle for dinner that night.
+The stylishly spare rooms at Castello di Petroia take a graceful backseat to views of the Umbrian countryside with their vaulted oak ceilings, enormous whirlpool bathtubs, and warm palettes that maximize natural light and wide open space.
+For dinner, the hotel restaurant Accomandugi Hall serves standout local dishes—try the basil pesto and burrata dumplings, honey and anise glazed duck breast, and Chianina beef.
+JS Tip: Pre-dinner, join hotel farmer Jassine and resident dog Stella on a black truffle hunt—you'll bring your finds back to the castle for dinner that night.

 Kronovalls Vinslott, Tomelilla, Sweden